 - Pre-nursing, Education, Natural and Social Sciences, and Humanities

 - All Students are required to attend a predeparture information session shortly before studying abroad

 University of Prince Edward Island (UPEI) is one of the oldest colleges in Canada with a history dating to the early 19th century in two founding institutions: Prince of Wales College (est. 1834) and St. Dunstan’s University (est. 1855).
 It is located on 140 acres in Charlottetown, the capital of the Prince Edward Islands, a harbor town near beaches and with a variety of annual cultural events.
 UPEI is a public liberal arts university relatively the same size as FMU with about 4,400 students.

-Housing/Meals: Students can stay in single UPEI residences with a 7-day meal plan for approximately $3785 (US) per semester.
-Other UPEI residence and meal options are available at the UPEI website.
+Students can stay in single UPEI residences with a 7-day meal plan for approximately $3785 (US) per semester.
+More information about the different residence halls and meal options are available at the UPEI website.

-After you have been accepted to the FMU exchange program will require you to complete:
+After you have been accepted to the FMU exchange program you will be required to complete:

 - Application for study permit, if required.

-Your FMU Liaison, Dr. Karen Fries, will assist you with the application process and mail your documents to UNBC.
+Your FMU Liaison, Dr. Fries, will assist you with the application process and mail your documents to UPEI.
 Once you’ve received your acceptance packet you will apply for housing.